cartesi/machine-solidity-step/README.md

 During a Step execution, every necessary read or write (be it to memory, registers etc) is processed and verified by the MemoryManager at the index provided in the function call.

+## Memory Interactor

+The Memory Interactor contract is the middleman between the Step and the Memory Manager contracts.
+It's constructor must receive Memory Manager's address in order to operate on the correct deployed version.
+The Memory Interactor is responible for correcting the endianess of the information available in Memory Manager.
+The endianess swap is necessary because  RiscV treats its memory as little-endian while EVM uses big-endian order.
+The contract is also used to help step take care of partial reads and writes to memory, since Memory Manager only knows how to deal with entire words(64 bits).

 ## Getting Started

 ### Install